 The "Ultimate" Small Business Marketing Guide

-Take for example, the incredible growth of new media marketing tools and tactics in recent years, if 'd written this guide two years ago, its doubtful Twitter would have got a mention.
+Take for example the incredible growth of new media marketing tools and tactics in recent years.
+If I'd written this guide two years ago, it's doubtful Twitter would have got a mention.

 Likewise, what works for one business might not work for another.